 Many people develop the itchy, red welts known as hives at some point during their lives, but a smaller subset of this group will have hives that persist longer than six weeks.
-Even more troubling, about 95% of those with long-lasting hives are unable to identify what causes them, like an allergic reaction or a virus.
-This condition is called chronic idiopathic urticaria and finding a treatment that works can be a challenge.
+Even more troubling, about 95% of those with long-lasting hives are unable to identify a specific trigger or cause.
+This condition is called chronic spontaneous urticaria and finding a treatment that works can be a challenge.
 It’s important to see a specialist to treat chronic hives–either a dermatologist or an allergist.
 If standard first-line treatments aren’t successful, your doctor may suggest trying an injection to treat your chronic hives.

 If you have chronic hives, it’s not uncommon to require a few different medications to control your symptoms.
 It can take a bit of trial and error to discover what works best.
 Your doctor will start with the most common treatments and adjust as needed from there.